NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

 which were resolved with a finer mesh than more southern counties like Atlantic County, i.e., ~0.5 km (New York and Norther New Jersey) vs. ~3 km (Southern counties) between two closest nodes.
 In futher constrast with the NACCS ADCIRC runs referenced in :ref:`lbl-testbed_AC_hazard_characterization_storm`, the grids adopted for the Sandy hindcast in this region of New Jersey did not extend into the riverine systems.
-Noting these limits of the simulation, storm surge values in the riverine systems and at any point inland of the grid points shown in :numref:`adcirc_waterelev` are set to zero (:numref:`adcirc_sitepwd`).
-And the :download:`ADCIRC_Example.zip <data/ADCIRC_Example.zip>` provides the peak water depth grid that can be used in the presented hurricane workflow.
+Noting these limits of the simulation, peak water depth over land displayed in :numref:`adcirc_sitepwd` assumes zero values in the rivering systems and at any point inland of the grid points shown in :numref:`adcirc_waterelev`.
+The :download:`ADCIRC_Example.zip <data/ADCIRC_Example.zip>` provides the peak water depth grid that can be used in the presented hurricane workflow.